ciesin-geospatial/TOPSTSCHOOL-OSDMP/docs/source/_documentation/_modules/_001-water/wsim-gldas.rst

         period.
 We'll achieve this using the powerful **Pandas** library, which is excellent for handling time series data.

-        ...
+        .. include:: cells/wsim-5.rst

         Now that we've generated the sequence of dates, the next step is to apply this list to the dataset and select only the data for the specified months.
 This is where we use :external+xarray:py:meth:`xarray.DataArray.sel` method to subset the
         dataset.

-        ...

 By passing the list of dates, keeps, into the :external+xarray:py:meth:`xarray.DataArray.sel` method, we're telling
         :external+xarray:py:mod:`xarray` to extract only the data for the corresponding time steps.
 This reduces the time dimension of the